 If this belief lacks Biblical support, what about support from tradition?
 David Farmer stated:

-“[I]n the early church, as in Christ’s ministry, she [Mary] remained so much in the background that its difficult to know where she lived or even where she died.
+“[I]n the early church, as in Christ’s ministry, she [Mary] remained so much in the background that it is difficult to know where she lived or even where she died.
 Both Ephesus and Jerusalem claimed to be the place of her death, with the Eastern Fathers generally supporting Jerusalem”

 This raises another point, the fact that someone’s body wasn’t found doesn’t mean that a bodily assumption has occurred.
-That Mary’s tomb wasn’t known or her remains weren’t found doesn’t imply she was bodily assumed into heaven.
-If you examine the writings of the church fathers, you would realize that they were silent about the Assumption.
-Why?
-Because it was nothing but a myth!
+That Mary’s tomb wasn’t known or her remains weren’t found doesn’t imply that she was bodily assumed into heaven.

-It’s argued that Epiphanus wrote about the assumption of Mary.
-But such deductions are still faulty.
-A Catholic scholar recorded:
+It’s often argued that Epiphanus wrote about the assumption of Mary, but such deductions are faulty.
+A Catholic scholar said:

 “In a later message, he [Epiphanus] says that she [Mary] may have died and been burned, or been killed- as a martyr.
 Or she remained alive, since nothing is impossible with God and he can do whatever he desires; for her end, no one knows … Epiphanus does not speak of a bodily resurrection and remains noncommittal on the way Mary’s life ended … He suggests several different hypotheses and draws no firm conclusion”

 If the Assumption of Mary lacks historical support, where did it originate?
-A respected patrologist records:
+A respected patrologist explains: